-So that persons retiring from employment at the University may receive benefits promptly, the employee must file an application for retirement sufficiently in advance of the established retirement date.
-The Personnel Department provides assistance and advice to all University employees regarding retirement matters.
+So that persons retiring from employment at the University of North Carolina at Charlotte may receive retirement benefits promptly, the employee's application for retirement must be filed sufficiently in advance of the established retirement date to permit processing.
+The University's Benefits Office, located in the Department of Human Resources, is available to provide assistance and advice to all University employees regarding retirement matters.

 Workers' compensation provides benefits to employees who are injured or contract occupational diseases while carrying out the duties and responsibilities of their employment.
 The University handles all claims for Workers' Compensation in a timely and equitable manner.
 This policy sets forth responsibilities for processing and monitoring Workers' Compensation claims and procedures for properly filing a claim for Workers' Compensation.
 Such claims should be submitted to the University Benefits Office for review and processing.

 State law protects the confidentiality of employee personnel records.
 It also provides employees with the right to review their own personnel files.
 Specific rights for employees who believe that this file includes inaccurate or misleading records are discussed.
 Specific information about an employee must be supplied to any member of the public who requests it.
 Campus administrators who handle personnel files must follow statutory requirements for providing access to and for storing, transmitting, and destroying such files.